Polestar 2

-The Polestar 2 is a battery electric 5-door liftback marketed by Polestar, an affiliate of Geely Holding and Volvo Cars.
+The Polestar 2 is a battery electric 5-door liftback, classified as a sedan and manufactured by Polestar, an affiliate of Geely Holding and Volvo Cars.
 Based on the CMA platform, production began in March 2020 at the Luqiao CMA Super Factory in Luqiao, Zhejiang, China.

-Overview
+First generation (P317; 2020)

 The concept car that precedes its design was called the Volvo Concept 40.2.
 It was designed by Thomas Ingenlath alongside the Volvo Concept 40.1, which later became the basis of the XC40.
 These two concept cars were both unveiled in 2016.
-However, Volvo decided to shift their focus to small crossovers later that year.
+During production, Volvo decided to shift their focus to small crossovers later that year.
 Therefore, Polestar picked the 40.2 as the basis for their Polestar 2 design.
 Volvo's exterior design chief Maximilian Missoni tweaked the car's taillights, grille, and wheels in order to differentiate it as a standalone vehicle.
 The Polestar 2 is also the first car with Google's Android Automotive operating system built in.

-Polestar 2 is the second car under the Polestar brand after the Polestar 1.
-Polestar 1 is, however, a plug-in hybrid and limited production vehicle, making the Polestar 2 the first battery electric vehicle and mass production Polestar vehicle.
+Polestar 2 is the second car manufactured under the Polestar brand after the Polestar 1.
+The Polestar 1 is, a plug-in hybrid and limited production vehicle, making the Polestar 2 the first battery electric vehicle and mass production Polestar vehicle.

-The production version was officially unveiled on 27 February 2019 during an internet livestream and made its first public appearance at the 2019 Geneva Motor Show that month.
+The production version was officially unveiled on 27 February 2019 during an internet livestream and made its first public appearance at the 2019 Geneva Motor Show later that month.
 The car had a starting suggested retail price of US$49,900 as of October 2021.
 For the 2022 model year, Polestar announced that additional options would be available for the Polestar 2.